Hwenshuo/IRCSD/README.md

 </div>

 ### Calculate lead-lagged correlation
-#### Sort by the largest absolute value of lead-lag correlation coefficient from large to small
+#### Sort by the largest absolute value of lead-lagged correlation coefficient from large to small
 <div align="center">
   <video
     width="400"